-I, , am fluent in English and (language of patient) FOR MEDICATION TO END MY LIFT mately (time) I read the "REQUEST E IN A HUMANE AND DIGNIFIED MANNER" to (name of patient) in (language understands the content of this form, that (name of patient) affirmed to me that he/she the/she desires to sign this form under his/her own ested to sign the form after consultations with an visician.
-1 1 1 1 am fluent in English andntents of this form, to the best of my knowledge, are true Executed at (date). (city, county, and state) Interpreter's signature: Interpreter's printed name: Interpreter's address:
+I, , am fluent in English and

+(language of patient)

+On (date) at approximately (time) I read the "REQUEST

+FOR MEDICA TION TO END MY LIFE IN A HUMA NE AND DIGNIFIED MANNER" to

+(name of J patient) in (languag ge

+of patient).

+Mr./Ms (name of f patient) affirmed to me that he/she

+power and volit content of this form, that he/she desires tion and that he/she requested to sign the cian and a consulting physician. -

+of perjury, I declare that I am fluent in Ea e patient) and that the contents of this for • ue

+Executed at (city, county, and stat e)

+on (date).

+Interpreter's sig gnature:

+Interpreter's pri inted name:

+Interpreter's ad- dress: